Effect of the Quark-Gluon Vertex on Dynamical Chiral Symmetry Breaking: Abstract

 \section{Abstract}

-In this work we investigate how the details of the quark-gluon interaction vertex affect the quantitative description of chiral symmetry breaking and dynamical mass generation through the gap equation.
-We employ the Maris-Tandy (MT)~\cite{Maris:1999nt} and Qin-Chang (QC)~\cite{Qin:2011dd} models for the gluon propagator and the effective strong running coupling.
-The gap equation is solved by employing several vertex Ans${\rm \ddot{a}}$tze which have been constructed in order to implement some of the key aspects of a gauge field theory such as gauge invariance and multiplicative renormalizability.
-We find that within a small variation of MT and QC model parameters, all truncations point towards the same quantitative pattern of chiral symmetry breaking, the running quark mass function, ensuring the robustness of this approach.
+In this work, we investigate how the details of the quark-gluon interaction vertex affect the quantitative description of chiral symmetry breaking through the gap equation for quarks.
+We start from two gluon propagator models widely used in literature and constructed in direct connection with our gradually improved understanding of infrared quantum chromodynamics coupled with its exact one-loop limit.
+The gap equation is then solved by employing a variety of vertex \emph{Ans\"atze}, which have been constructed in order to implement some of the key aspects of quantum chromodynamics, namely, multiplicative renormalizability of the quark propagator, gauge invariance, matching with perturbation theory in the weak coupling regime, independence from unphysical kinematic singularities as well as manifestly correct transformation properties under charge conjugation and parity operations.
+On general grounds, all truncation schemes exhibit the same qualitative and quantitative pattern of chiral symmetry breaking, ensuring the overall robustness of this approach and its potentially reliable description of the hadron spectrum and properties.